 By ProFellow Founder, Dr. Vicki Johnson

-Well I’m about to tell you a big secret.
+Well, I’m about to tell you a big secret.
 You CAN achieve a high-quality master’s or doctoral degree without the financial risk.
-Here are 5 reasons why you should not pay for graduate school out of your own pocket or through taking on student debt.
+Here are 5 reasons why you should not pay for graduate school out of your own pocket or taking on student debt.

-1. There are hundreds of high-quality fully funded graduate programs, as well as full funding awards, to achieve a Ph.D. or master’s degree
+1. There are thousands of high-quality fully funded graduate programs, as well as full funding awards, to achieve a Ph.D. or master’s degree

 When I was first considering pursuing a graduate degree in my 20’s, I made the mistake of searching the internet for “scholarships” to fund a master’s or doctoral degree.
 Even if I had used the word “fellowships” in my search, I would have come up short.
 The majority of funding for graduate students to complete their degrees comes from the universities themselves.
 There are a good number of graduate programs that offer their accepted students “full funding” – which means full tuition coverage and an annual stipend for living expenses for the duration of your studies!
 These funds usually come in the form of an Assistantship or Studentship, which is a part-time university employment opportunity exclusively for graduate students.